 For any questions on the direct impact on your award we recommend you meet with a financial aid officer during walk-in hours.

-The FAFSA is available beginning January 1, 2016.
+The FAFSA becomes available on October 1, 2019 for the 2020-2021 academic year.
 It is submitted online and requires both the student and parent to create an FSA ID, if they do not already have one.
-We strongly encourage families to complete the FAFSA after they file their 2015 taxes, so that they may utlize the Data Retrieval Tool.
+We strongly encourage families to utilize the Data Retrieval Tool.

 Early Decision: The FAFSA is due November 15, 2019.

 Regular Decision: The FAFSA is due February 15, 2020.

 Transfer/Combined Plan: The FAFSA is due March 1, 2020.